teodutu/SAoC/milestones/milestone-2/Report-2.md

 Thus, the return value of the function would no longer be ignored and the issue with regards to its strong purity solved.
 Moreover, this approach was also going to benefit from NRVO, so there would be no performance decrease.

-In addition to this change for `_d_arrayctor`, this week I started looking into a CTFE error caused by `_d_arrayappendcTX`, which I finished during the following week.
+In addition to this change for `_d_arrayctor`, this week I started looking into a CTFE error caused by `_d_arrayappendcTX`, which I fixed during the following week.

 ## Week 2
 As I said above, this week I fixed a CTFE bug created by lowering `a ~= b` to `__ctfe ? a ~= b : _d_arrayappendcTX(a, 1), a[$ - 1] = b, a;`.